 Information from children and families

 Children and family members should be helped in advance to consider what they wish to convey to the conference, how they wish to do so and what help and support they will require (e.g. they may choose to communicate in writing, by tape or with the help of an advocate).

 Families may need to be reminded that submissions need to be sufficiently succinct to allow proper consideration within the time constraints of the Child Protection Conference.

 8. Chairing the Conference

-The Chair of a child protection conference will be a Children's social care manager or an independent Chair, accountable to the Director of Children's Services.
+The Chair of a Child Protection Conference will be a Children's Social Care manager or an independent Chair, accountable to the Director of Children's Services.
 They must not have or have had operational or line management responsibility for the case.
-Wherever possible, the same person should also chair subsequent child protection reviews in respect of a specific child.
-Independent Reviewing Officers who have had the necessary training and experience can also chair child protection conferences.
+Wherever possible, the same person should also chair subsequent Child Protection Review Conferences in respect of a specific child.
+Independent Reviewing Officers who have had the necessary training and experience can also chair Child Protection Conferences.

 If a decision is made that a child requires a protection plan to safeguard their welfare, the Chair should ensure that:

 - The risks to the child are stated and what is needed to change is specified;

 - A qualified social worker is identified as a lead social worker to develop, co-ordinate and implement the Child Protection Plan;